tokenized/docs/protocol-actions.md

         <th>Description</th>
     </tr>
     <tr>
-        <td>AssetAuthFlags</td>
+        <td>AssetPermissions</td>
         <td>
             varbin(small)
         </td>
         <td>
-            A set of switches that define the authorization rules for this asset.
-See the Authorization Flags documentation for more detail.
+            A set of permission objects containing switches and field references that define the permissions for modifying this asset.
+See the Permission documentation for more detail.
-             Example: 0101000

         </td>
     </tr>